 Raman spectroscopy is a molecular spectroscopic technique that utilizes the interaction of light with matter to gain insight into a material's make up or characteristics, like FTIR.
-The information provided by Raman spectroscopy results from a light scattering process, whereas IR spectroscopy relies on absorption of light.
+The information provided by Raman spectroscopy results from a light dispersion process, whereas IR spectroscopy relies on absorption of light.
 Raman spectroscopy yields information about intra- and inter-molecular vibrations and can provide additional understanding about a reaction.
 Both Raman and FTIR spectroscopy provide a spectrum characteristic of the specific vibrations of a molecule ("molecular fingerprint') and are valuable for identifying a substance.
 However, Raman spectroscopy can give additional information about lower frequency modes, and vibrations that give insight into crystal lattice and molecular backbone structure.

 Inline Raman spectroscopy is used to monitor crystallization processes and reveal reaction mechanisms and kinetics.
 Combined with analysis tools, this data enables informed reaction understanding and optimization.